-I saw this graph a while ago and I cant remember who originally posted it or who designed, but it did make me laugh.
+I saw this graph a while ago and unfortunately I can’t remember who originally posted it or who designed depsite searching, but its brilliant and did make me laugh, and think…

 We all have a limited intelligence, and tend to use it in a particular direction

-I now know that I only know what I only know, and that in the grand scheme of things that’s a small percentage of ‘stuff’.
-I admit I have some large knowledge gaps, and even the stuff I do know a bit about there are shades of grey!
-I am now comfortable with uncertainty of not knowing things for certain.
+I know that I only know what I only know, and dont know what I dont know.
+I admit I have some large, in fact huge knowledge gaps in areas, and even the areas and stuff I do know a bit about there are shades of grey!
+I am now comfortable with the uncertainty of not knowing things for certain.

 So when was my ‘Hazard Phase’?

-Well looking back I think without a shadow of a doubt my hazard phase was when I was working in professional football.
-I thought that’s it, all the hard work and study has paid off, I’ve achieved the pinnacle of my career, I’m at the elite, sharp, pointy end of sports medicine and physio, I’m where all the cutting edge stuff happens, I’ve made it, I clearly know more than most of those other physio losers, and I’ve got a snazzy tracksuit with my initials on it to prove it!
+Looking back I think without a shadow of a doubt my hazard phase was when I was working in professional football.
+I thought that’s it, all the hard work and study has paid off, I’ve achieved the pinnacle of my career, I’m at the elite, sharp, pointy end of sports medicine and physio, I’m where all the cutting edge stuff happens, I’ve made it, I clearly know more than most of those other physio losers working with mere normal people, and I’ve got a snazzy tracksuit with my initials on it to prove how clever I am!

-Back then I was an insufferable knobhead, most will say I am still one now.
+Back then I was an insufferable knobhead, most will say I am still one.
 I was arrogant, cocksure, and certain.
 For example I believed that we knew what normal movement was and that we had to make everybody achieve it.
-I was influenced by things such as Functional Movement Screen, which I was taught and believed was as an injury prevention screen tool.
+I was influenced by things such as Functional Movement Screening, which I was taught and believed was as an injury prevention screen tool.
 I thought I could predict a players risk of injury by putting them through a barrage of tests and scoring them how I thought they should be moving.
-When this was challenged by some others I thought they were idiots how have no idea!
+When this was challenged by some others I thought they were idiots who clearly have no idea, and when I reflect back on how I was thinking it makes me cringe.

 If so it makes me think about all the times I have perhaps been a little harsh and quick to rebuke those know it all that I have had heated, passionate debates with.
 Perhaps they were just in their ‘Hazard Phase’ in their own journey of development, and I wonder if I would I have been as receptive to others offering opposing views and critique when I was in my ‘Hazard Phase’?.